An 'extended family' is a group of related persons who usually reside together and consists of:

 - two or more related family nuclei, with or without related persons.

-Included are people who were absent on census night but who usually live in a particular dwelling and are members of an extended family in that dwelling, as long as they were reported as being absent by the reference person on the dwelling form.
+People who usually live in a particular dwelling, and are members of an extended family in that dwelling, but who are absent on census night, are included, as long as they are reported as being absent by the reference person on the dwelling form.

 Extended families are classified according to the generational span of the extended family.

-The key questions from which this variable is derived are questions 6 (relationship to reference person) and 21 (absentee relationship to reference person) on the dwelling form and question 19 (living arrangements) on the individual form.
+The key questions from which data on extended family type (and related variables) is derived are questions 6 and 21 on the dwelling form (PDF 783kb) and question 19 on the individual form (PDF 395kb).

 The subject population for this variable is extended families in private occupied dwellings.

 In 2001, 0.3 percent were 'not classifiable'.

 Extended family type has a minimal 'not classifiable' rate, as this only occurs when an extended family has been identified but it is not possible to determine the generational span.
 In general, if enough information has been provided to determine that an extended family is present, the generational span can also be determined.

 There may be cases where there was not sufficient information to identify that an extended family was present.
 In this instance, the extended family will not have been included in this data.